nltp-ashes/Nanosuit/README.md

 - When wearing the suit, the player footsteps do not change.
 They should use custom sounds
 - The shader and textures used for cloak mode are not the best.
 They should be improved
 - Strength mode should decrease weapon sway
-- Speed mode should increase reload speed
+- Speed mode should increase reload speed.
+This is impossible due to engine limitations.
+Will probably never be fixed
-- Speed mode should decrease ADS time

 If you truly believe your problem is new, please open an issue [on the addon's GitHub page](https://github.com/nltp-ashes/Nanosuit/issues/new).